-- 3.2 In recent years the economic downturn and national changes in retail and the way people shop have had a negative impact on high streets within Lowestoft.
-Area's within the HSHAZ boundary have faced significant reductions in footfall and to an extent a lack of identity.
-This coupled with high numbers of vacant premises and the deterioration of heritage assets at risk and in poor states of repair, modern developments such as modern shop frontages with traditional features hidden / lost and a lack of investment in public areas have all contributed to the current conditions. - 3.3 Strategically, the programme interventions align well with the Waveney Local Plan, The East Suffolk Growth Plan, the Lowestoft Cultural Strategy, the Coastal Community Economic Plan, Lowestoft Seafront Vision, the existing North Lowestoft Heritage Action Zone and the recent People & Places work focussed on the future of high streets in East Suffolk.
-Heritage-led regeneration, cultural development, inclusive growth, the future use of high streets and connectivity are all key themes. - 3.4 The creation of the 'London Road' HSHAZ is therefore timely and the scheme will help to revive key locations in the centre of Lowestoft through maximising the potential of historic assets and kick-starting regeneration and investment. - It will bring vacant properties back into commercial use and enhance the quality and connections of historic buildings and public spaces.
+- 3.2 In recent years, the economic downturn, national changes in retail and the way people shop, have had a negative impact on high streets within Lowestoft.
+Areas within the HSHAZ boundary have faced significant reductions in footfall and to an extent, a lack of identity.
+This coupled with high numbers of vacant premises, the deterioration of heritage assets, modern developments hiding traditional features, and a lack of investment in public areas, have all contributed to the current conditions. - 3.3 Strategically, the programme interventions align well with the Waveney Local Plan, The East Suffolk Growth Plan, the Lowestoft Cultural Strategy, the Coastal Community Economic Plan, Lowestoft Seafront Vision, the existing North Lowestoft Heritage Action Zone and the recent People & Places work focussed on the future of high streets in East Suffolk.
+Heritage-led regeneration, cultural development, inclusive growth, the future use of high streets and connectivity are all key themes.
+The HSHAZ will also closely align with the town centre master-planning work and also the emerging Towns Fund Deal for Lowestoft. - 3.4 The creation of the 'London Road' HSHAZ is therefore timely and the scheme will help to revive key locations in the centre of Lowestoft through maximising the potential of historic assets and kick-starting regeneration and investment. - It will bring vacant properties back into commercial use and enhance the quality and connections of historic buildings and public spaces.
 It will improve the overall natural, historic and built environmental quality, making the area more attractive for all.